College of A&S - Summer In Germany

 - Hostel or hotel accommodations on overnight excursions

-Money MattersIt is each applicant's responsibilty to share information about costs with family members who need to know and understand how the payment system works.
-The 2015 Summer Germany Estimated Budget shows details of the program pricing and will appear here before applications open, but no later than Thanksgiving break.
+Money MattersIt is each applicant's responsibiliy to share information about costs with family members who need to know and understand how the payment system works.
+The 2016 Summer Germany Budget Estimate shows details of the program pricing and will appear here before applications open, but no later than Thanksgiving break.
 It will help you compare programs and plan for study abroad.
 Costs are subject to change based on the number of participants.
 All Arts and Sciences programs require a $200 non-refundable deposit at the time of application.
 That amount is deducted from the program fee and payment of the deposit is explained in the "A & S Deposit Acknowledgement" within the application.

 There are a number of scholarships available for study abroad students.
 Below is a partial list to get you started